Substance Abuse and Addiction Treatment Resources in Jamaica

 One step down from partial hospitalization programs, outpatient treatment programs are similar to PHPs but with more flexibility.
 Patients in outpatient treatment programs do not spend as much time at the facility each week.

-While there are many options for rehabilitation centers in Jamaica, New York, it may be wise to consider a national treatment center like The Recovery Village.
-The Recovery Village is staffed with experienced addiction specialists who are committed to starting you down the path to long-term recovery.
+While there are many options for rehabilitation centers in Jamaica, New York, it may be wise to consider a national treatment center.
+Man rehab facilities are staffed with experienced addiction specialists who are committed to starting you down the path to long-term recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.